 Welcome back to the Student Dive.
 We’re sharing part one of a series of episodes on our Action Project this semester, Our Impact: The Student Living Issue.
 In this episode, we take a look at the history of the land that we live on, how off-campus housing came to be and the future of UW Housing.
 Co-hosted by Honor Durham, Gaby Vinick and Cole Wozniak, with help from Julia Wiessing.
-Guests: Claire LaLiberte, Gina Musso, Sophia Vento
+Guests: Cormac LaLiberte, Gina Musso, Sophia Vento

 How is the Madison art community adapting to financial challenges during the pandemic?
 We also discuss the cost of attendance at UW-Madison and why it is higher than other UW campuses.
 Finally, we learn where food deserts exist in Madison and how to increase access to nutritious food.
 This is all covered today in our 2-part episode series on the Cardinal’s spring 2021 action project issue Wealth and Poverty, hosted by Gaby Vinick and Hope Karnopp.
 Guests: Emily Knepple, Samantha Benish and Forrest Ziebell

 The Dane County homeless population is on the rise.
 Plus, the Teaching Assistants’ Association is advocating against segregated fees.
 We also learn about the state and UW System contracts with the Wisconsin Department of Corrections manufacturing arm Badger State Industries.
 This is all covered today in our 2-part episode series on the Cardinal’s spring 2021 action project issue Wealth and Poverty, hosted by Gaby Vinick and Hope Karnopp.
 Guests: Sarah Eichstadt, Ellie Nowakowski and Nathan Denzin.